< Blog

 Photo by Prenz Sa-Ngoun.

-Abstinence is an effective approach for some people with substance use disorder, and we applaud the organizations that provide treatment with abstinence as the goal—including one of Plymouth’s buildings.
-For others, an abstinence-only approach would set them up for failure.
+Abstinence is an effective approach for some people with substance use disorder, and we applaud the organizations that provide treatment with abstinence as the goal—including one of Plymouth’s buildings, the Pat Williams Apartments, where residents are required in their lease to avoid substance use.

 For more information about harm reduction, see: